normalgamer/RedumpVerifier/README.md

 This script verifies game ISOs against the Redump hashes.
 It supports all the systems with downloadable dats plus the Wii dat, which is missing a few ISOs.
 Python 3 is needed to run it.

 ## Changelog
+v1.4 - You no longer need to select the system

 v1.3 - Fixed dat typo
        MD5 hash is now displayed even if it doesn't match a Redump hash